Murli0399/Java_Interview_Question/README.md

 - 178 .
 What are Generics?
 - 179 .
 Why do we need Generics?
 Can you give an example of how Generics make a program more flexible?
 - 180 .
 How do you declare a generic class?
 - 181 .
-What are the restrictions in using generic type that is declared in a class declaration?
+What are the restrictions in using a generic type that is declared in a class declaration?
 - 182 .
-How can we restrict Generics to a subclass of particular class?
+How can we restrict Generics to a subclass of a particular class?
 - 183 .
 How can we restrict Generics to a superclass of a particular class?
 - 184 .
 Can you give an example of a generic method?